maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('republic', 80)
 10. ('peace wins', 73)
 ```
 Some popular keywords used positively include 'peacefulprotestcontinues' and 'peace wins.'
-The likely explanation for their sudden usage may be to reduce the backlash against the Indian farmers' protests due to the Republic's Day violence.
+The likely explanation for their sudden usage may be to reduce the backlash against the Indian farmers' protests due to the Republic Day violence.
 ```
 Neutral Keywords:
 1. ('farmersprotest', 6634)